 Amber’s Holistic Law Model’s foundations are influenced in part by the Yoga Sutras of Patanjali, mediation skills and Marshall Rosenberg’s Non-Violent Communication skills.
 Amber Law promotes loving kindness to all we come into contact with.
 This includes our clients, those with whom they are in conflict with, their respective lawyers and all court users.
 To achieve this, we must be aware and mindful of our thoughts, words and actions.
 We must learn that, when triggered, we respond positively towards peaceful resolution rather than with a 'winning at all costs' or 'knee-jerk’ reaction.
 'Winning at all costs' can actually cause more pain or add negative energy to the conflict.
 As Nalanie Harilela Chelleram wisely teaches, “Goodness does not equal weakness”.
 Settlements and compromises can be reached from a place of goodness and be strong, just and equitable.

 In practising law with consciousness and awareness we create a space for gentle love and kindness.
-At Amber Law, evidence of this is seen in the positive outcomes to our clients’ cases when not only is conflict resolved, but our clients also enter a peaceful path moving forward with the tools, support and guidance from our Holistic Network.
+At Amber Law, evidence of this is seen in the positive outcomes to our clients’ cases when not only is conflict resolved, but our clients also enter a peaceful path moving forward with the tools, support and guidance from our Client Well-being Network.

 With establishment in honesty, the state of fearlessness comes.
 One need not be afraid of anybody and can live an open life.”